anilantony/Main-Project-Daily-Reports-S7-CSA/Group 11/readme.md

 ## 17-10-2022

 - **Collected resources for the zeroth review**
-     - Collected IEEE paper
+     - Took references from IEEE paper.

 ## 18-10-2022

 - **Prepared ppt for the zeroth review**
-     - collab with team members for preparing ppt
+     - Focused on introduction and problem statement.

 ## 19-10-2022

 - **zeroth review**
-     - conducted the zeroth review
+     - conducted the zeroth review.

 ## 20-10-2022

-- **Research for feasibility and relevance of the projecty**
+- **Research for feasibility and relevance of the project**
-     - Researched IEEE for the feasibility and relevance check
+     - Well researched for the feasibility and relevance of the topic in present time.